The Clear Edge

 Result: $168K/month, expanding fulfillment, zero months stuck.

 This protocol works whether you’re at $128K seeing early warnings or at $138K already feeling conflict.
-Earlier is better, but protocol works anytime before complete burnout.
+Earlier is better, but it still works anytime before complete burnout.

 Week 1–4: Identity Work